Historical heritage remaining in Tsuruoka, a port of call for Kitamae ships [Yamagata Prefecture]

 - Opening hours: 9:00-16:30

-- Closed: Wednesdays (the next weekday if Wednesday is a holiday) Year-end and New Year holidays (December 29th to January 3rd)
+- Closed: Wednesdays (or the following weekday if a public holiday falls on a Wednesday), New Year's holidays (December 29th to January 3rd)

 - Admission fee: Free